Siddy212/canvas-es-de/README.md

    - `21:9`
    - `3:2`

 - `Theme Variant` - Canvas features combinations of a grid/carousel system view that will scale based on font size.
-A gamelist view of either textlist or grid gamelist view.
-Additionally, two styles of system logos are available: Art or Icons.
-All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:
+A gamelist view of textlist, carousel, or grid gamelist views.
+Additionally, five styles of system icons are available: Capsule, Controller, Logos, Screenshots, or Art.
+All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens, with `X-Large` just showing an image:

    - `[Grid] Textlist` - A system grid with a simple text list of games and metadata on the left.